 - Conduct regular skills assessments to identify the strengths and weaknesses within your workforce.

-- Provide training and development programs to enhance existing skills and bridge any gaps.
+- Provide training and development programs, and product management certification to enhance existing skills and bridge any gaps.

 - Foster a culture of continuous learning and skill enhancement within the organization.

 - Consider resource reallocation to ensure the right people are assigned to the right projects.